henryiii/scipy-2020-bh/talk-proposal.md

 information on [boost-histogram][], see the [docs][boost-histogram-docs] or [my post][iscinumpy-bh].

-> Update boost-histogram paper link when placed on arXiv
+> I've been waiting for the proceedings to the boost-histogram CHEP talk to be
+> released on arXiv, but it's on hold ATM.

 [^1]: Yes, in HEP we are used to C++ and interactive analysis in the same sentence.